K-Fet/K-App/.github/PULL_REQUEST_TEMPLATE.md

 - [] PR provide new tests for new behaviors
 - [] PR doesn't introduce commented out code
 - [] PR has been tested locally on the main use cases
-- [] Documentation have been updated if it is necessary
+- [] Documentation have been updated if necessary

 ### Ask review to